cjbarrows/morbles/README.md

 [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete)
     - is this a Heroku-only bug, I forget?
 [ ] TECH DEBT: is my "cached login status" a problem if you get logged out via timeout?
-[ ] BUG: attempts is still mis-counting
-     - for out-of-bounds balls at least
-     - might be 2 updatePlayerStatus function calls, one in app.component and one in game-board :/ [ ] cache some of the server queries on the client-side [ ] BUG: gate on right-hand "lane" exits ball improperly (!)
+[ ] cache some of the server queries on the client-side [ ] BUG: gate on right-hand "lane" exits ball improperly (!)
 [ ] BUG: bumper to gate (on same Y-axis): what should happen?